AnnaVargova/AutomationShield_wiki/HeatShield.md

 # Introduction
 The HeatShield belongs to the family of control engineering education devices for Arduino that form a part of the AutomationShield project.
-This particular low-cost shield demonstrates the thermal control of a 3D printer heating block implementing a resistive heating cartridge as the actuator and a negative temperature coefficient (NTC) as the sensor, which creates a simple feedback loop.
-The maximal temperature of the heating block is maximized at ~80°C. The device also features a transparent safety enclosure.
+This particular low-cost shield demonstrates the thermal control of a 3D printer heating block implementing a resistive heating cartridge as the actuator and a negative temperature coefficient (NTC) resistor as the sensor, which creates a simple feedback loop.
+The maximal temperature of the heating block is maximized at ~80°C. The HeatShield also features a transparent safety enclosure.

 ![heatshield1](https://user-images.githubusercontent.com/38358320/39665030-5ee65566-508d-11e8-967d-cb33fd17e5c7.png)
 ![heatshield21](https://user-images.githubusercontent.com/38358320/39665042-950aabce-508d-11e8-9686-4ca6596240d4.png)

-# 3D VISUALIZATION
+# 3D Visualization
 3D model was designed in software CATIA V5R20 (student freeware version).
 Arduino UNO 3D model was used and downloaded from [here](https://grabcad.com/library/arduino-uno-r3-shield-in-description-1).
 The entire assembly of the HeatShield 3D model is available [here](https://github.com/richardsalini/HeatShield/files/1939152/HeatShieldAssembly.zip).

 ![3d1](https://user-images.githubusercontent.com/38358320/40002314-a9aa6042-5790-11e8-8b4d-d476e85f654b.png)

-# LIBRARY FUNCTIONS
+# Library Functions
 `void begin()`

 This method initialize pins of the Heatshield.